 Broad match modifier, denoted with a ‘+’ sign before the keyword, lets your ad to show for only those terms that have been added under this match type.
 However, negative keywords can not be added as broad match modifier match type.
 This match type is useful in positive keywords as it lets you choose the keywords that you necessarily want in the search term.
 For e.g. if your keyword is +women’s +scarves, your ad will show for search queries such as buy scarves for women or red scarves for women.
 However, the ad will not show for any synonym or related terms.
 It as a result filters relevant traffic.
 So if you are doing the mistake of adding –green -scarves as a negative keyword, you mustn’t.

 A broad match negative keyword restricts your reach more than phrase or exact match.
-So before adding a keyword as broad match you might want to reconfirm from your search query data, whether assigning a different match type would make a difference.
-For instance if you sell shoes and realize that green shoes are not converting you might think of adding green as a negative keyword.
+Before assigning the broad match type to your negative keyword, check your search query data.
+For instance, if you sell shoes and realize that green shoes are not converting you might think of adding green as a negative keyword.
 However on analyzing your search query data you realize that another search term green running shoes is building conversions for you.
 In such a case, a feasible option would be to add “green shoes” as a phrase match negative keyword.

 When using a single term, whether you use it as a phrase or broad won’t make much of a difference.
-So taking the example above, if you add green as broad or phrase doesn’t change the mannerism or the nature of negative keyword.
+So taking the example above, adding green as broad or phrase, won’t change the mannerism of the negative keyword.

 Broad match’s major benefit lies in helping you eliminate a large swathe of irrelevant traffic with minimal effort.
 But, you need to be careful about blocking possibly relevant search queries as well.